What are floaters?

 Floaters can also caused by some eye diseases that cause inflammation.
 This is not very common.

-What should I do if I have floaters?
+What might happen if I have floaters?

 Most of the time floaters are harmless.
 Sometimes they may be annoying, but treatment is not advised.